 In order to ensure that faculty have the time to oversee their funded research programs and laboratories and fulfill the expectations of their sponsors, faculty in the Humanities and Social Sciences (excepting Psychology & Economics, where unique course load circumstances are already in place) who have a standard-overhead grant in an amount equal to or exceeding $35K in a given academic year may reduce their teaching load by one course for that year.
 Eligible individuals should contact their Chair and Vice Dean Byrd.

 The Fulfilling Funding fine print: Eligibility requires that the extramural grant or contract have the

-standard university on-campus overhead (F&A) rate (currently 63%) and that the annual funding be $35K in modified total direct costs (MTDC).
+standard university on-campus overhead (F&A) rate (currently 64.5%) and that the annual funding be $35K in modified total direct costs (MTDC).
 If the grant has multiple investigators, the faculty member’s individual portion of the award must meet or exceed the eligibility requirement.
-If the individual already has a research related course release granted (e.g., for a Center directorship, or a start-up package), a second release is not available under this initiative.
-No banking of releases or overload arrangements are allowed under this initiative, and all GE/ARLT obligations must be met.
-No more than one course release will be granted under this initiative, and this release may not result in a faculty member having fewer than 3 units of teaching obligation in the relevant year.
+If the individual already has a research related course release granted (e.g., for a Center directorship or in a start-up package), a second release is not available under this initiative.
+No banking of releases or overload arrangements are allowed under this initiative, and all GE obligations must be met.
+No more than one course release per year will be granted under this initiative, and this release may not result in a faculty member having fewer than 3 units of teaching obligation in the relevant year.